 First stop on the 2 day West Virginia trip was Olson Tower, which was constructed to replace the site's previous fire tower in 1963.
 Normally, visitors are treated to a panoramic view of the surrounding Tucker County, but we were treated to a dense layer of fog at sunrise.
 This felt like a letdown at first, but in hindsight the fog probably made it a more memorable experience.
 It felt like we were climbing a stairway into nothingness, with almost no frame of reference for our surroundings or height off the ground.
 If you look closely at the photo on the right, my car is barely visible about 100ft below.

 To my surprise, the cabin door at the top of the tower was propped open.
-The dense uniform fog made it look as if there were frosted windows in place, so it was a disorienting feeling to be able to stick my arm through the actually-empty window frames.
+The dense uniform fog made it look as if there were frosted windows in place, so it was a disorienting feeling to stick my arm through the actually-empty window frames.

 The winding boardwalk at Blackwater Falls made for an easy hike down, and a few straightforward viewpoints.
 Although they were probably most impressively viewed from the closest platform, I liked the way the foreground foliage framed and created a natural vignette for the falls from this angle.